alexle/alexle.github.com/posts/why-i-hate-running-but-still-do-it.markdown

 A couple days later, I felt an unexpected urge - the urge to do it again.
 My legs felt stronger, my pace of 11 minutes/mile looked beatable.
 And that's when I knew I had caught the running bug.

 It's strange how something so painful can be so addicting.
-Each time, I tried to push myself a *little* bit faster, or a *little* bit further.
-I wasn't always successful, but failing just motivated me more next time.
+Each time I run, I try to push myself a *little* bit faster, or a *little* bit further.
+I'm not always successful, but failing just motivates me more next time.

 ###Why I Still Run###

 To me, the appeal of running isn't about optimal exercise or finishing in the top 10 or feeling good while doing it.
-It's about pushing my body and mind beyond its comfort zone, doing something challenging (and at times, seemingly impossible), not quitting when I want to the most, and finding a way to fight through the pain.
+It's about pushing my body and mind beyond its comfort zone.
+It's about doing something challenging and at times, seemingly impossible.
+And it's about not quitting when I want to the most, and finding a way to fight through the pain.

 There is nothing pleasant about slamming my feet down in front of each other for 15/30/60 minutes while counting down the seconds until it's over.
 But I love the sense of accomplishment I get after every run and the rush that comes when I beat my old time or distance.